 Many think a mild winter means we’ll be overcome by insects the following summer.
 I like to think this means the birds in my garden will be well fed.
 Unfortunately, it also means many people and farmers will brandish chemicals to annihilate the problem, often without even differentiating pest control types, this can be very damaging to ecosystems that people are possibly not even intending to destroy.

 Birds have played a major role in creating awareness of the problems with chemicals.
 The impact of DDT was first noted in the 1950’s when spraying led to a die-off of American Robins.

 U.S. homeowners use up to eight times as many chemical pesticides per acre as the typical farmer, according to the Wall Street Journal.
+In fact, with the rising trend in organic food there has been innovations with organic insecticides as well, which can have less impact on bird species and many farmers are utilizing this.
+Therefore in some cases, U.S. homeowners are using more than 8 times the chemical pesticide.
 Two of the most potent are Diazinon, an insecticide, and 2,4-D (2,4-Dichlorophenoxyacetic acid), the most widely used weed-killer in the world.
 Both are known to kill songbirds, waterfowl and squirrels.

 If you must spray, use products with less harmful plant extracts like pyrethrin or nicotine.

 Yet a better solution may be to encourage insect-eaters, like swallows and bats, to visit your yard.
 You can relax and watch them take care of your pest “problemâ naturally.